New Matt Haller Law Cracking Down On Cancer Causing Emissions Called Toughest In The Nation

 Colleen and Cullen Haller still live in the community about a mile from the Willowbrook facility.

-In February the state shut down the ethylene oxide part of the operation after testing that showed high levels of the gas in the air.
+In February the state shut down the ethylene oxide part of the operation at Sterigenics after testing that showed high levels of the gas in the air.

 “I don’t want them to ever open again,” said Colleen Haller.